-Concrete demolition using high pressure jetting equipment is an alternative to breaking concrete using traditional methods, such as jack-hammering.
-Water jetting produces less dust, creates less noise, and is safer than the jackhammer to operate.
-The concrete and rebar are also left in better condition to bond to the new concrete fill.
+Concrete demolition using high pressure jetting equipment is an alternative to breaking concrete using traditional methods, such as jack-hammering. water blasting produces less dust, creates less noise, and is safer than the jackhammer to operate.
+Using hydro demolition the concrete and rebar are also left in better condition to bond to the new concrete fill.
 It demolishes unsound concrete at ground level, in walls and pilings, and even overhead.

-JETECH high pressure water jetting concrete demolition systems are effective and efficient.
+Africatuff high pressure water jetting hydro demolition systems are effective and efficient.
 They can be use in a variety of demolition situations, including:

 Most of the industry’s work is on parking garage and bridge deck restorations.
 But concrete restoration work is increasing on condominiums, high-rise buildings (especially in salt environments), silos, and tunnels.
 The use of water-jetting equipment is appealing because it’s fast, worker friendly, and nonpolluting—an increasing OSHA concern.